zz0-0/dial_editor/.github/README.md

 ## ⚠️ Disclaimer

+**Warning:** I am currently pursuing a master's degree, so I don't have much time for development right now.
+I plan to continue working on this personal project later on.

-**Warning:** This project is in its early stage and under active development.
+**Warning 2:** This project is in its early stage.
 Use at your own risk.

 ## 🚀 Features